CSCfi/csc-user-guide/docs/apps/python.md

 environment".
 You can have multiple virtual environments, for example one for each project.

-For example to install a package called `whatsapp` on top of the CSC-provided [python-data](python-data.md) module:
+For example to install a package called `whatshap` on top of the CSC-provided [python-data](python-data.md) module:

 ```bash